 Climate Week NYC 2025: GFA Policy Masterclass

-GFA presents the next edition of the Policy Masterclass, diving deeper into fashion’s current regulatory context with a topical focus on ‘The EPR Equation Across Borders’.
+GFA presented the latest edition of the Policy Masterclass, diving deeper into fashion’s current regulatory context with a topical focus on ‘The EPR Equation Across Borders’.

 Senior Director, Sustainability, American Apparel & Footwear Association